-A clear and concise problem statement is the foundation upon which successful solutions are built.
+A clear and concise problem statement is the foundation for successful solutions.

-This guide will walk you through the ins and outs of creating effective problem statements, discussing their definition, best practices, features, pros and cons, benefits, examples, and their role in aiding both teams and individuals.
+This guide will walk you through the process of creating effective problem statements.
+It will discuss their definition, best practices, features, pros and cons, benefits, examples, and role in aiding teams and individuals.

 What is a Problem Statement?